 These days, there are a ton of effective products on the market.
 It depends on the results you are looking for and how much time you have.

-But my all time favorite is Loving Tan’s 2-hour express.
+But for the last two years, my favorite is Loving Tan’s 2-hour express.
 I use the medium, which is great for fair skin.
 They also have dark – ideal if you tan easily.

-It doesn’t smell, streak, or stain fabrics – so wins all around.
+It doesn’t smell, streak, or stain fabrics – so it’s a winner.

 And because it goes on dark, you can see exactly where you are putting it to make sure it goes on evenly.

 Important!
-Use an applicator mitt – this will save your hands from getting stained AND help you cover more surface quickly and easily.
+Use their applicator mitt; it saves your hands from getting stained AND helps you cover more surface quickly and easily.

 In the morning, remove your clothes and put your mitt on your left hand.